Menopause Dizziness Natural Treatment – 5 Herbs

 herbs for menopause

-• Hemp oil and menopause
+• Hemp oil for menopause symptoms

 Hemp extract is extremely effective in supporting hormonal balance.

-• Evening Primrose Oil Estrogen
+• Evening Primrose oil for estrogen balance

 Evening primrose oil balances estrogen levels when it is dominant, especially when the woman has problems with swelling or water retention.